 Hatchwise has numerous factors that make it an excellent choice for your design needs.
 These include:

-Hatchwise has two primary time limits for each of its contests: two days and ten days.
+Hatchwise has two primary time limits for its logo design contests: two days and ten days.
 However, unlike many competitors, Hatchwise also allows you to extend the contest if you want to get more entries or want someone to make revisions to a current entry.
 This is extremely useful because art is often unpredictable compared to other types of freelance work.

 Realistically, the second choice is the one you’re most likely to use.
-If you don’t see any designs you like after ten days of submissions, you’re probably not going to get any good ones, no matter how long you wait.
+If you don’t see any designs you like after ten days of submissions, you’re probably not going to get any good ones, no matter how long you wait for contest holders.
 In that case, it’s better to cancel the contest, revise your instructions, and try again.

 Here’s one thing most freelancing websites don’t want you to think about: freelancers on their sites don’t care how much you pay the platform.
 What they do care about is how much they get paid.